ietf-wg-acme/acme/draft-ietf-acme-acme.md

 }
 ~~~~~~~~~~

+Revocation requests are different from other ACME request in that they can be
+signed either with an account key pair or the key pair in the certificate.
 Before revoking a certificate, the server MUST verify that the key used to sign
 the request is authorized to revoke the certificate.
 The server SHOULD consider
+at least the following keys authorized for a given certificate:

+* the public key in the certificate.

-authorized any account key that is authorized to act for all of the identifier(s) in the
+* an account key that is authorized to act for all of the identifier(s) in the
   certificate.

 If the revocation succeeds, the server responds with status code 200 (OK).
 If
 the revocation fails, the server returns an error.